Tips for Stringing Together More Toes-to-Bar

-This video discuss three points of performance for those of you that have the prerequisite strength and skill to kip, but struggle with the rhythm of stringing together multiple toes to bar.
-The points discussed in the video are outlined below:
+This video discusses three points of performance for those of you that have the prerequisite strength and skill to kip, but struggle with the rhythm of stringing together multiple toes to bar.
+The points discussed in the video (above) are outlined below.

 Also Check Out…